-Any user who wants to use the EOS platform for creating an account, transfer token, and issue token must have EOS token for successfully performing above actions.
+Any user who wants to use the EOS platform for creating an account, transferring a token, and issuing a token must have an EOS token to successfully perform the aforementioned actions.

-Every user on the EOS Blockchain platform holds amount (in EOS ) for stake network-bandwidth, net-usage, and RAM.
+Furthermore, every user on the EOS blockchain platform holds an amount (in EOS ) for stake network bandwidth, net usage, and RAM.

-So, only an existing user could create a new user as they purchase above- defined asset and gives them to newly created users (for independent EOS wallet).
+So, only an existing user could create a new user as they purchase above- defined asset and gives them to new users (for independent EOS wallet).

-Here’s a guide that has steps for setting up EOS Node jungle2 testnet.
+Here's a guide that has steps for setting up the EOS Node jungle2 testnet.

 This may take a while so don't panic.